 As a side note, it is entirely possible to have two registered trademarks that are identical, as long as the categories they fall into are totally unrelated.
 For example, Delta Airlines has the same name as Delta Faucets, but they are two completely unrelated sectors.

 If you would like to search for a trademark name, you should use the “name search” on the U.S. PTO’s website.
 However, if you’d like to search for a design or symbol, you will need the design code, which you can find by searching the U.S. PTO’s Design Search Code Manual.

 If you need help with checking trademarks, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.